lynx44/SigQL/README.md

     from WorkLog
     inner join WorkLog on WorkLog.EmployeeId = Employee.Id

-Note that the WorkLog column names (Id, StartDate) are not qualified, because they are the target table (determined by the output type IEnumerable<**WorkLog**.IWorkLogId>).
+Note that the WorkLog column names (Id, StartDate) are not qualified, because they are the primary table (determined by the output type IEnumerable<**WorkLog**.IWorkLogId>).

 However, Employee columns (Id, Name) are qualified because they tell the materializer that the joined table should be assigned to the property Employee.

 This is also true of collection properties.
 Assume we have the following projection:

-    public class Employee {
+    public class Employee
+    {
-	    public interface IEmployeeWithWorkLogs {
+	    public interface IEmployeeWithWorkLogs
+	    {
 		    int Id { get; }
 		    int Name { get; }
 		    IEnumerable<WorkLog.IIdAndStartDate> AllWorkLogs { get; }
 	    }
     }
-    public class WorkLog {
+    public class WorkLog
+    {
-	    public interface IIdAndStartDate {
+	    public interface IIdAndStartDate
+	    {
 		    int Id { get; }
 		    DateTime StartDate { get; }
 	    }